mapbender/data-source/README.md

+# Deprecated

+This repository is deprecated.
+Its functionality will be integrated into the [mapbender digitizer repository](https://github.com/mapbender/mapbender-digitizer) in version 2.0 and the code has already been ported to the [develop branch](https://github.com/mapbender/mapbender-digitizer/tree/develop/src/Mapbender/DataSourceBundle).
+Propose any changes there.

+---

-# Mapbender data source module
+## Old description: Mapbender data source module

 Components abstracting raw doctrine tables into repositories.